blackducksoftware/hub-spdx/README.md

 export BD_HUB_PROXY_PASSWORD=<proxy password>
 ```

-## Limitations

-* The SPDX report produced is has minimal details.
-* There is no support for proxies.

 ## Other SPDX Tools
 If you a need a utility to validate and view SPDX files, you can get one here: https://github.com/spdx/tools/releases